Joseph Tainter: Diminishing returns

-Tainter begins by categorizing and examining the often inconsistent explanations that have been offered for collapse in the literature.
-In Tainter's view, while invasions, crop failures, disease or environmental degradation may be the apparent causes of societal collapse, the ultimate cause is an economic one, inherent in the structure of society rather than in external shocks which may batter them: diminishing returns on investments in social complexity.
-Finally, Tainter musters modern statistics to show that marginal returns on investments in energy (EROEI), education and technological innovation are diminishing today.
+Tainter begins by categorizing the often inconsistent explanations that have been offered for collapse in the literature.
+In Tainter's view, while invasions, crop failures, disease or environmental degradation may be the apparent causes of societal collapse, the ultimate cause is an economic one, inherent in the structure of society rather than in external shocks which may batter them, diminishing returns on investments in social complexity.
+Tainter musters modern statistics to show that marginal returns on investments in energy (EROEI), education and technological innovation are diminishing today.
 The globalised modern world is subject to many of the same stresses that brought older societies to ruin.

-However, Tainter is not entirely apocalyptic: "When some new input to an economic system is brought on line, whether a technical innovation or an energy subsidy, it will often have the potential at least temporarily to raise marginal productivity".
-Thus, barring continual conquest of your neighbors (which is always subject to diminishing returns), innovation that increases productivity is – in the long run – the only way out of the dilemma of declining marginal returns on added investments in complexity.
+Tainter is not entirely apocalyptic, "When some new input to an economic system is brought on line, whether a technical innovation or an energy subsidy, it will often have the potential at least temporarily to raise marginal productivity".
+Barring continual conquest of your neighbors, which is always subject to diminishing returns, innovation that increases productivity is – in the long run – the only way out of the dilemma of declining marginal returns on added investments in complexity.

-And, in his final chapters, Tainter discusses why modern societies may not be able to choose to collapse: because surrounding them are other complex societies which will in some way absorb a collapsed region or prevent a general collapse; the Mayan and Chacoan regions had no powerful complex neighbors and so could collapse for centuries or millennia, as could the Western Roman Empire - but the Eastern Roman Empire, bordered as it was by the Parthian/Sassanid Empire, did not have the option of devolving into simpler, smaller entities.
+In his final chapters, Tainter discusses why modern societies may not be able to choose to collapse, because surrounding them are other complex societies which will in some way absorb a collapsed region or prevent a general collapse.
+The Mayan and Chacoan regions had no powerful complex neighbors and so could collapse for centuries or millennia, as could the Western Roman Empire.
+The Eastern Roman Empire, bordered as it was by the Parthian/Sassanid Empire, did not have the option of devolving into simpler, smaller entities.

 Tainter's concept of diminishing marginal returns on complexity, when applied to contemporary societies, has been termed Peak complexity.
 This term was coined by analogy to concepts such as Peak oil.
 It implies that "all societies and civilizations have natural limits to complexity and diversity" beyond which they are vulnerable to collapse.
 He later went on to work with others on a specific element of this process: the diminishing marginal returns on innovation.

-His paper Complexity, Problem Solving, and Sustainable Societies (1996) focuses on the energy cost of problem solving, and the energy-complexity relation in manmade systems.
+His paper Complexity, Problem Solving, and Sustainable Societies (1996) focuses on the energy cost of problem solving, and the energy-complexity relation in man-made systems.